Bill Raising Federal Minimum Wage To $15 Heads To U.S. House Floor

 The Raise the Wage Act now also has another unlikely backer in Amazon.

 In October, the retail giant became the most high-profile company to commit to paying all its employees $15 an hour — after facing criticism that its median pay was $28,446.
-Several other companies have already raised their minimum wages or plan to do so; Target aims for $15 by 2020.
+Several other companies have raised their minimum wages or plan to do so; Target aims for $15 by 2020.

 "After we increased our minimum wage to $15 an hour, our employees told us they were having an easier time providing for their families and meeting their financial needs.
-That's why we continue to encourage other companies and policymakers to join us in this fight," Amazon's Vice President of Public Policy Brian Huseman said in a statement on Wednesday.
+That's why we continue to encourage other companies and policymakers to join us in this fight," Amazon's vice president of public policy, Brian Huseman, said in a statement on Wednesday.

 Foxx and other Republican lawmakers pointed out on Wednesday that fewer than 3 percent of U.S. workers work at or below federal minimums.

-That's in part because 29 states and the District of Columbia have now set higher wage standards.
-New Jersey in January joined New York, California and Massachusetts in committing to phase in the $15 minimum.
+That's in part because 29 states and the District of Columbia have set higher wage standards.
+In January, New Jersey joined New York, California and Massachusetts in committing to phase in the $15 minimum.
 New York City has also become the largest city to raise its minimum to $15 for businesses that employ more than 10 people.

 Republicans have argued that each state should control its own wage levels because of differences in the cost of living.
 Currently, five states have no minimum-wage requirements.

 "I think the weight of the evidence to date suggests the employment effects from minimum-wage increases in the U.S. have been pretty small — much smaller than the wage increases," Arindrajit Dube, an economics professor at the University of Massachusetts at Amherst, told NPR's Planet Money in November.
-He said, "30 years ago, most economists expressed confidence in surveys that minimum wages had a clear negative impact on jobs.
+He said, "Thirty years ago, most economists expressed confidence in surveys that minimum wages had a clear negative impact on jobs.
 That is no longer true today."

 In 2016, 52 percent of U.S. voters said they supported increasing the federal minimum wage to $15, according to a Pew Research Center survey.
 But opinions divided particularly by race and political leaning.
 The majority of Trump supporters and of white voters told Pew they opposed the increase to $15.